 One beautiful summer evening after a dinner of tacos and beer at the Trillium Cafe, Tara and I took a walk.
 We followed Hood River from downtown, stopping to eat a few fat blackberries before making our way onto The Spit, a narrow park extending into the Columbia River.
-Continue reading
+Normally The Spit is an isthmus … Continue reading Standing Ovation

 Spring Break Part 1: Out of my Jurisdiction